- Dog and animal management

 6.2 All Applicants must disclose to KCDC any other central government or local government funding sources, including any sources where the Applicant has lodged an application for funding and whether or not that funding has been confirmed.

-7. Applicants must not directly or indirectly seek to influence KCDC's funding decisions in any improper or unethical manner (or in any way which might have the appearance of being so), nor attempt to solicit or garner non-public information from KCDC which might give an unfair advantage in the application process.
+6.3.
+Applicants must not directly or indirectly seek to influence KCDC's funding decisions in any improper or unethical manner (or in any way which might have the appearance of being so), nor attempt to solicit or garner non-public information from KCDC which might give an unfair advantage in the application process.

-8. Reporting
+7. Reporting

-8.1.
+7.1.
 Funding recipients will be required to provide to Council written project updates during the project (frequency to be mutually agreed), and a project completion report within 2 months of project completion.
 The post project report should cover with sufficient detail the use of funding received as required by Council to, amongst other purposes, enable Council to calculate the Return on its Investment.
-By way of example only this will include providing data and narrative reports on the project, and documentary evidence as to how the funds were spent.
+By way of example only, this will include providing data and narrative reports on the project, and documentary evidence as to how the funds were spent.

-8.2.
+7.2.
 Funding recipients must provide KCDC with photography and/or video content to help promote the project outcomes and agree to transfer ownership of all intellectual property rights in this content to Council from the date of its supply.

-9. General
+8. General

-9.1.
+8.1.
 Confidentiality: Except as required by law, and subject to these terms and conditions, both parties shall preserve as confidential any information of a confidential nature that they acquire in relation to the other.

-9.2.
+8.2.
 Dispute resolution: Should a dispute arise in relation to the interpretation of these terms and conditions the Applicant must notify KCDC in writing, detailing the problem.
 KCDC will determine whether there is any dispute to resolve and will inform the Applicant of its decision in writing, and if there is a dispute to resolve, then the process that will be followed.

-9.3.
+8.3.
 Severability: If any part of these terms and conditions is held by any court to be illegal, void or unenforceable, such determination shall not impair the enforceability of the remaining parts of these terms and conditions.

-Jurisdiction: These terms and conditions are governed by the laws of New Zealand and the parties submit to the exclusive jurisdiction of the New Zealand courts.
+Jurisdiction: These terms and conditions are governed by the laws of New Zealand, and the parties submit to the exclusive jurisdiction of the New Zealand courts.